thelatemail/emacs_and_r_quickstart/README.md

 `M-%` (that's `M-shift-5`) will act somewhat like a typical find-and-replace you're used to.
 - Specify the find text
 - Specify the replace text
-- Then `!` does a global replacement, `y` replaces the first instance and skips to the next, 'n' doesn't replace the first instance and skips to the next
+- Then `!` does a global replacement, `y` replaces the first instance and skips to the next, `n` doesn't replace the first instance and skips to the next

 `M-C-%` (that's M-C-shift-5) is regex-based replacement.
 I'm not even going to try to explain regex if you're not familiar.
 Be aware that Emacs regex may not have every feature in your favourite implementation, see https://www.emacswiki.org/emacs/RegularExpression for full details